TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 #### `flows-profiles.csv`

-Similar to `assets-profiels.csv`, but for flows.
+Similar to `assets-profiles.csv`, but for flows.

 Required columns: